-You would imagine that being employed as a games tester is a pretty sweet existence.
+You would imagine that being employed as a game tester is a pretty sweet existence.
 Sitting around, playing unreleased triple-A games all day long, only occasionally stopping to eat some Cheetos.
 And then, after your day is over, going home to play some more games.
-Now obviously I hate to be the bearer of bad news, but this simply isn’t the case.
-In fact, the life of a games tester is actually pretty appalling.
+Now, obviously I hate to be the bearer of bad news, but this simply isn’t the case.
+In fact, the life of a game tester is actually pretty appalling.
 I mean, not like ‘Victorian child factory-labourer’ bad, but still kind of dismal.

 What you’re essentially required to do, is break games.
 And not even amazing games in the first place, unless you’re very lucky indeed.
 Basically, what you’re going to be doing, 9 times out of 10, is sit in a dark room, spamming the ‘jump’ button on some miserable child-friendly platform game before collating a large, tedious report of any bugs that happened to occur.
 Hour after hour.
 Level after level.